 Jillian Fulton is a Ph.D. student in Social Anthropology at York University.
-Her primary area of research, located within Arab-Islamic diaspora collectives of Toronto and Montreal, explores sensory anthropology, ethnomusicology, and performance studies through theories of sound and space, and the nostalgia evoked from live muwashshah performances through the concepts of tarab and wajd.
-She completed her M.A. in Ethnomusicology at the University of Alberta, where her research explored the means by which Muslim youth of today are creating modernity through sound and space.
-Jillian also holds a B.Mus in piano, and B.Ed in primary/junior education from Queen's University.
+Her primary area of research, located within Arab-Islamic diaspora collectives of Toronto and Montreal, explores sensory anthropology, ethnomusicology, and performance studies through theories of sound and space, nostalgia and memory.
+She completed her MA in Ethnomusicology at the University of Alberta, and also holds a B.Mus in piano and B.Ed in primary/junior education from Queen's University.
 Outside of academia, she actively performs at underground electronic music events in Toronto, and collaborates and plays with Arabic folk musicians.

 Keywords: Diasporas; Arab identities; underground dance music scenes; nostalgia; tarab